polkascan/py-substrate-metadata-docs/docs/turing/parachainstaking.md

 ---------
 ### schedule_delegator_bond_less
 Request bond less for delegators wrt a specific collator candidate.
+The delegation&\#x27;s rewards for rounds while the request is pending use the reduced bonded amount.
+A bond less may not be performed if any other scheduled request is pending.
 #### Attributes
 | Name | Type |
 | -------- | -------- |